ovictory1996/MY-PORTFOLIO/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hi there!
+I’m Obi Victory 👨‍💻 — a Data Analyst, Educator, and budding Front-End Developer with a passion for turning raw data into smart decisions and smooth user experiences.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As a data analyst,I work with tools like Excel, Power BI, SQL, and Python to explore trends, build dashboards, and solve real business problems.
+Whether I’m teaching, analyzing, or coding, I love making complex things simple and impactful..*

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.